AboutCommissionsNews & EventsRecordingsSupportContact

 Read more >

-Sebastian Currier: REM and Departures and Arrivalscurrier
+Sebastian Currier: REM, Departures and Arrivals, and Digital Mist2currier

 The music of composer Sebastian Currier has been performed worldwide in major cities such as Paris, Rome, Berlin, Munich, Frankfurt, Tokyo, Beijing, Moscow, London and Toronto.
 In the United States, his works have been performed in Carnegie Hall in New York, Symphony Hall in Boston, the Kennedy Center in Washington DC and Davies Symphony Hall in San Francisco.
 Sebastian Currier received the 2007 Grawemeyer Award, the Rome Prize, a Guggenheim Fellowship, and several awards from the American Academy of Arts and Letters, His works have been performed by such orchestras as the National Symphony, Gewandhaus Orchestra, American Composers Orchestra, and the San Francisco Symphony.
 Sebastian Currier holds a DMA from the Juilliard School.